ak-51/Cryptocurrency-Alert-App/README.md

 # Cryptocurrency-Alert-App
 This application alerts the user when a cryptocurrency reaches a specific value.

+You can watch a powerpoint presentation of this project using two methods-
+1. Run Presentation.pptx from this project.
+2. Go to his link: <https://www.slideshare.net/secret/AURAdEfVqqrbOB>

 To install and use this on your local machine follow these steps-

 Requirements: